Alexis Cole: Career

 Directly after college, she was an AmeriCorps volunteer for one year, and then went to study music in Mumbai, India with the Jazz India Vocal Institute.

+In 2001 she lived and worked for a year aboard the Carnival Victory performing nightly with her quartet on piano and voice.

-From 2000 to 2005 she traveled extensively in Europe, busking and hitchhiking.
-Her blog well documents this interesting time.
+From 2002 to 2005 she traveled extensively in Europe, busking and hitchhiking, and participating annually in the Montreux Jazz Festival Vocal Competition which she eventually became the runner up.

 Her debut album, Very Early (1999), was recorded with Harry Pickens and independently released, and her second album, Nearer the Sun (2004) was recorded with Ben Stivers.

 In 2006, she received a Masters of Music from Queens College.
 She taught for one semester at a program in Quito, Ecuador, run by the Berklee College of Music.

 Cole spent most of the next two years singing and playing piano at a lounge in Tokyo, Japan.

 In 2009 she enlisted in the U.S. Army to become the lead singer for the West Point Band's Jazz Knights Big Band until 2015.

 In 2016, she released a tribute to Paul Simon entitled Dazzling Blue, which debuted at No. 24 on the Billboard jazz chart.

 After leaving the Army she became the Jazz Voice Professor at the State University of New York at Purchase.
-Some of her notable students are Samara Joy McLendon, who won the Sarah Vaughan Competition in 2019, and Lucy Wijnands who was a Downbeat Award Winner in 2020 and winner of the 2020 Ella Fitzgerald Competition.

 In 2021 she took on a second position as Jazz Voice Professor at her alma mater William Paterson University.

-In May 2020, amidst social distancing due to the Coronavirus Pandemic, she founded an online educational website www.jazzvoice.com to connect vocalists and students for virtual learning opportunities.
+In May 2020, amidst social distancing due to the Coronavirus Pandemic, she founded an online educational website to connect vocalists and students for virtual learning opportunities.
 Some of the singers teaching on the site include Karrin Allyson, Tierney Sutton, Cyrille Aimée, Kate McGarry, Jane Monheit, John Proulx, Jay Clayton, Dena DeRose and Catherine Russell.

-In April of 2021 along with the Z Theater, she co produced the first annual Virginia Beach Vocal Jazz Summit.